BigFatherJesus/Levix-Demo-C-/README.md

 ### Functionality:

-- [v] Check if the app is started with Administrator Privileges.
+- [x] Check if the app is started with Administrator Privileges.
 - [ ] Disable OneDrive.
 - [ ] Adjust power plan settings to prevent sleep mode and configure automatic shutdown times.
 - [ ] Automatically mute system volume.